 Smart speakers may have brought the digital age into our living rooms, but what does this have to do with business?
 The Lexington-Herald Leader writes that the strong push toward voice search and commands should be of interest to marketers and business owners.
 It is how we know what customers want, what they’re looking for, and what they like to do.

-This intuitive form of interaction seems harmless, even fun, but it presents a vital point of connection between the customer and the business.
+This intuitive form of interaction seems fun, but it presents a vital point of connection between the customer and the business.
 This is how, for example, Amazon knows what people want (basic information about traffic and weather, adding items to shopping lists, or playing music), and tweaks its search engine optimization and software fixes to better deliver such results.

 These are not just a few tech-savvy customers.
-Almost one in five adults, or 47.3 million people, have access to a smart speaker, with even children being included in that market.
+Almost one in five adults, or 47.3 million people, has access to a smart speaker, with even children included in that market.
 Missing out on a kind of communication and accessibility that almost 50 million people use at home could be lethal for a business.

 Using smart speakers in a business helps more than the customers.
 TechRepublic writes that the Apple HomePod speaker is great for conference calls and improving employee productivity by allowing workers to perform hands-free multitasking while working with relevant, real-time information, such as stock reports, calendar updates, and even sending text messages through a shared office Apple account.

-In this way, an amplifier, a set of speakers, an audio mixer, a smart speaker, and a computer to hold them all together can take your customer’s experience of your business to an unprecedented level of service and access.
+In this way, an amplifier, a set of speakers, an audio mixer, a smart speaker, and a computer to hold them all together can take your customers’ experience of your business to an unprecedented level of service and access.

 - How Does an Amplifier Work?(September 2017).
 Explain That Stuff.